drygnet/ngFirebaseAll/README.md

 10. scroll down and add your domain to `Authorized domains`
 (you can go back and do this later too)

+10. click `database` and create a `Cloud firestore` database in prod mode

 10. (back to your terminal)
 run `firebase use --add` and select your firebase project